KemiOm/Equal-Education/README.md

 ## Extensions
 You can extend your project further by:
-- Customize the CSS of your site.
+- Customizing the CSS of your site.
-- Add accessibility features to your website.
+- Adding accessibility features to your website.
-- Add a resources page where your audience can get more information.
+- Adding a resources page where your audience can get more information.
-- Add social media buttons so your audience can spread the word.
+- Adding social media buttons so your audience can spread the word.
-- Add additional media like videos, audio, image galleries, etc. to enhance your message.
+- Adding additional media like videos, audio, image galleries, etc. to enhance your message.
-- Add user input so your audience can add their own action items.
+- Adding user input so your audience can add their own action items.

 # Starter Code File Overview